Issues for a Smart Future

 • Get government out of the business of picking winners.
 Private investors, not taxpayers, should be assuming the risks of helping companies develop their products and markets – that’s how our economy has always worked best.

-• Bring transparency to public-funded economic development initiatives and calculate the full cost of creating hobs that are handling taxpayer dollars to private companies.
+• Bring transparency to public-funded economic development initiatives that are handing taxpayer dollars to private companies, and calculate the full cost of creating jobs.

 • Fight to establish reporting mechanisms that insure whenever public-funded economic development is tied to expected job creation by private companies, such job creation is tracked and publicly disclosed on not less than an annual basis – to include comparison with the commitments made at the time of the original funding.